eric-yates/Neural-Network/README.md

 ### Advanced

 1) Create a new Python script
-2) Save it in the same folder as the 'neural.py' file
+2) Save it in the cloned/forked folder
 2) Use a format similar to the following:
 ```
 from neural_network import NeuralNetwork